 In Tanzania, our work focuses on improving community managed water and sanitation systems and building community resilience.
 You will gain experience of sustainable development work and help this incredible country to move forwards towards a secure future, whilst developing skills for yourself.

 Live alongside a remote Tanzanian community and become part of village life.
 As part of a team of volunteers from around the world, you will be working to improve the community members’ lives.
 You might be helping improve access to clean water or building sanitation facilities and running events to promote hygiene awareness.
-We work very closely with schools so there so you will meet other young people from Tanzania.
+We work very closely with local schools, so you will meet other young people from Tanzania.

-Join an exhilarating adventure trek, into the rarely explored Southern Highlands of Tanzania!
+Join an exhilarating adventure trek through rural Tanzania.
 You’ll learn camp-craft and survival skills, sleep under the stars and trek through stunning landscapes.
 Whilst on your trek, you will visit the Ruaha national park, learn about conservation issues and see some of Tanzania’s incredible wildlife first hand.

 Your team will be focused on helping with reforestation.
 As well as planting trees, you will also be working closely with local communities to raise awareness of this important issue.
 Don’t worry you needn’t be an expert in this area, we’ll support you every step of the way.